 When searching for a white label backup platform there are many considerations to take into account

-You really want to ensure you are selection the most suitable option for your endeavor.
+You really want to ensure you are selecting the most suitable white label backup software for the endeavor.

-Whether you are extending your existing services by adding white label SaaS backup services…
+Whether you are extending your existing services by adding white-labeled online backup services…

 …or perhaps a more responsive partner?

-This article covers the 5 main question on: how to choose white label backup software.
+This article covers the 5 main questions on how to choose white label backup software.